Who Is Ben Affleck?

 Originally slated to direct a Batman feature, Affleck pulled out of the project in 2017.
 In early 2019, he confirmed the news that he would no longer be playing the Caped Crusader on the big screen.

-Other Films: 'The Accountant' and 'Live by Night'
+'The Accountant' and 'Live by Night'

-In August 2018, shortly after The Daily Beast reported on a long-running scheme involving the rigging of McDonald's annual Monopoly promotion, it was announced that Fox won a bidding war for the movie rights to the story, with Affleck attached to direct and Damon on board to star as the security officer who orchestrated the racket.
+In August 2018, shortly after The Daily Beast reported on a long-running scheme involving the rigging of McDonald's annual Monopoly promotion, it was announced that Fox had won a bidding war for the movie rights to the story, with Affleck attached to direct and Damon on board to star as the security officer who orchestrated the racket.

 In 2019, Affleck headlined the cast of Netflix's Triple Frontier, as a down-on-his-luck military veteran who gets recruited for a lucrative mission to take out a South American drug lord.
+He followed with an appearance in Kevin Smith's Jay and Silent Bob Reboot (2019), before playing a diplomat alongside Anne Hathaway's troubled journalist in The Last Thing He Wanted (2020).

-Relationship With Jennifer Garner
+Relationship With Jennifer Garner and Alcohol

 After his breakup with Lopez, Affleck began a relationship with Daredevil co-star Jennifer Garner.
 The two were engaged after nine months of dating, and married on June 29, 2005.
 They welcomed their first daughter, Violet Anne, on December 1, 2005.